How to Add a Table of Contents to Your WordPress Posts

 Another reason why you should consider using a table of contents is because it can generally improve the SEO of your WordPress website.
 Namely, if you incorporate this system to a particular page or post, Google will automatically add a “jump to” link in the snippet search result that will lead users directly to the section they are interested in, or rather, to the heading that can be found on your page or post.
 In other words, if your visitors type in the keywords that can be found in your table of contents, this will make your page more likely to appear in the top results.

 Aside from adding a table of contents to your pages or posts, you will also be able to insert one into your sidebar.
-We’re going to show you how to add a table of contents to WordPress with the help of the Easy Table of Contents plugin.
+We’re going to show you how to add a table of contents to WordPress with the help of Qi Addons for Elementor and the Easy Table of Contents plugin.